toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 That certainly explained the slowness - dropped packets lead to TCP timeouts and subsequent retransmissions, which will be rather damaging to interactive and latency-sensitive application protocols such as HTTP.
-My collegue had correctly identifed *what* had happened - the remaining question was *why*?
+My colleague had correctly identifed *what* had happened - the remaining question was *why*?

 ## Diagnosing the root cause of the dropped packets